 - On Cloudvista performance review

 - How they compare to other On running shoes

 - Trail Performance Video Review

 - On Cloudvista review summary

 General fit and comfort

-Let’s start with the consistency of sizing then – the Cloudvista trail running shoes are consistent with all other On running shoes I have tested and other brands including Nike, Hoka One One, Inov-8, Adidas, Brooks Running, and much of the Salomon running range.
+Let’s start with the consistency of sizing then – the Cloudvista trail running shoes are consistent with all other On running shoes I have tested and other brands including Nike, HOKA, Inov-8, Adidas, Brooks Running, and much of the Salomon running range.

 On is very good at keeping their shoe sizing consistent across all the different models they sell.